Investing In Rare Metals

 Substitutability: Low price elasticity of demand

-If a metal is required for a specific application, then avoiding it would necessarily lead to huge efficiency losses or to an inability to produce that specific tech.
-Industrial players cannot afford to avoid them.
+If a rare metal’s specific physical properties make it critical for a given application, then avoiding it would necessarily lead to huge efficiency losses, or even to the complete inability to produce that particular technology.
+Industrial players therefore cannot usually afford to substitute critical rare metals in the short term, meaning that the latter have a low price elasticity of demand.

 Below are three instances of physical properties exploited in rare metals.
 This is by no means an exhaustive list.
 Ruthenium for example is used not just as a semiconductor in microelectronics, but also as a catalyst in the oil industry, as an anti-corrosion agent in hard drives, and in strengthening titanium alloys… and further applications are constantly being developed for this terrifically versatile metal.